-A complete and up-to-date guide on how to get from Athens to Naxos by ferry and plane.
+A complete and up-to-date 2022 guide on how to get from Athens to Naxos by ferry and plane written by a local.
 Includes Athens to Naxos ferry information, flight details, and more.

-There are two ways to get from Athens to Naxos island in Greece: Ferry and plane.
+There are two ways to get from Athens to Naxos island in Greece.
+These are to travel by ferry or plane.

 Taking a flight from Athens to Naxos is good for international arrivals who can get on a connecting flight straight away.
 Check out cheap flights here: Skyscanner